Confluent REST Proxy¶

-- Data Formats - The REST Proxy can read and write data using JSON, raw bytes encoded with base64 or using JSON-encoded Avro.
-With Avro, schemas are registered and validated against Schema Registry.
+- Data Formats - The REST Proxy can read and write data using JSON, raw bytes encoded with base64 or using JSON-encoded Avro, Protobuf, or JSON Schema.
+With Avro, Protobuf, or JSON Schema, schemas are registered and validated against Schema Registry.

 - REST Proxy Clusters and Load Balancing - The REST Proxy is designed to support multiple instances running together to spread load and can safely be run behind various load balancing mechanisms (e.g. round robin DNS, discovery services, load balancers) as long as instances are configured correctly.

 - Simple Consumer - The high-level consumer should generally be preferred.
 However, it is occasionally useful to use low-level read operations, for example to retrieve messages at specific offsets.